 Spring is synonymous with baseball’s opening day, and what better way to kick off the season than with a family road trip?
 You don’t have to be a die-hard baseball fan to enjoy a pilgrimage to any of the many U.S. museums that showcase this All-American sport and its legendary players.
-Here are 5 destinations to get you started.
+Here are five destinations to get you started.

 1. National Baseball Hall of Fame and Museum at Cooperstown, New York